-In a disrespectful appreciation of angel mythology, these are a choir or chorus of figures inspired by the stances and gestures of women I’ve met.
-Variously accusatory, angry, sarcastic, amused, sad or irritated, some wave lists and one is pregnant; all calling on the power brokers to answer for the poor management of the world.
+In appreciation of angel mythology, these are chorus of figures inspired by women I’ve met.
+Variously accusatory, angry, sarcastic, amused, sad or irritated, some wave lists and one is pregnant; all calling on the powerful to answer for the poor management of the world.
 Usually exhibited at ground level they stare up at viewers, asking them to account for the state of things.

 All made in various kinds of clay, they bear the makers mark in a reference to the Golem and to contrast them with the perfect female often found in ornamental forms of womanhood.